Azure/FTALive-Sessions/content/networking/networking-overview/vnet-hubspoke.md

 ![Topology Diagram](png/topology.png)

-A more [detailed](./topology-advanced.md) breakdown of the hub and spoke topology is covered after introducing connectivity and routing.

 ## Considering Other Topologies

 There is no golden topology that will fit every workload scenario.
 It is helpful to think about your requirements and use materials to make decisions early on in the process.